Frankwarnaar/minor-browser-technologies-realtime-poll/README.md

 ### Mouse / trackpad
 The app works fine when the user has to tab through it.
 Inputs are wrapped inside labels, to make them accessable.

+### Slow internet
+The app is built very clean.
+No custom fonts, images or libraries are required.
+The only files loaded are:
+1. The page ~2kb
+2. css (not necessary) ~ 4kb
+3. js (not necessary) ~ 1kb
+Because of the small transfer size, the page even loads on GPRS (50kb/s) in `2.35s`.
+When the css or javascript doesn't load, you can still use the poll.